-The Act entered into force on 1 January 2023.Beyond this Act, your company may also be subject to EU and other legislation requiring the implementation of human rights due diligence.
+The Act will enter into force in January 2023.
+Beyond this Act, your company may also be subject to EU and other legislation requiring the implementation of human rights due diligence.
+1 Disclaimer: This does not, and is not intended to, constitute legal advice.